QR1.6.2 The Foundations of Physical Realism

 4. Fundamental, then it must self-existing.

 That physical reality is conserved, continuous, complete, and fundamental therefore equates to saying that it is eternal, all-pervading, all-powerful, and self-existing, all properties once attributed to God.
-Physical realism essentially dresses up divine properties in scientific terms and applies them to physical reality, so it is more of an ideology than a theory of science.
+Physical realism essentially uses scientific terms to dress up physical reality with the same properties that were once attributed to the divine, so it is an ideology as well as a theory of science.

-The tradition of materialism is routinely defended rather than questioned but science can’t prove its assumptions about physical reality any more than religion could prove its beliefs about God.
+The tradition of materialism is routinely defended rather than questioned, but science can’t prove its assumptions about physical reality any more than religion could prove its beliefs about God.
 Instead of thinking a book has all the answers, it is now thought that physical reality does.
 But if physical reality is eternal, why did it begin?
 If it is all-pervading, why are there Planck limits?
 If it is all-powerful, what explains random events?
-If it is self-existing, why do quantum theory and relativity require an observer?
+If it is self-existing, why does quantum theory say that it is generated?

 Science can’t challenge physical realism until an alternative is proposed, and that is quantum realism.
-It proposes that physical reality is virtual, and so impermanent, digital, contained, and dependent.
-A universe that began is impermanent not eternal.
-A universe of pixels and cycles is digital not all-pervading.
-A universe that is generated is contained not all-powerful.
-A universe that needs an observer is dependent not self-existing.
-To attribute divine properties to a virtual reality that is impermanent, digital, contained and dependent is foolish, and so quantum realism is proposed to replace it.
+It proposes that physical reality is virtual and so impermanent, digital, contained, and dependent.
+A universe that began is impermanent, not eternal.
+A universe of pixels and cycles is digital, not all-pervading.
+A universe that has random events is contained, not all-powerful.
+A universe that is generated is dependent, not self-existing.
+To attribute divine properties to what is impermanent, digital, contained and dependent is foolish, so quantum realism is proposed to replace it.

 Next